Head of Faculty

 Our History GCSE engages students with a broad and diverse study of the history of Britain and the wider world proving them with skills that will support progression to further study of history and a wide range of other subjects.
 The GCSE has been chosen with interesting topics in mind that have modern relevance to the lives of our students and allowing them to consider the validity of a variety of different interpretations of the past.

-In RE we aim to help children develop knowledge and understanding of the diverse community we belong to.
-We will promote tolerance of different world views and provide pupils with opportunities to develop their own opinions of difficult issues.
-Pupils will be encouraged to investigate the working of a range of religious traditions and question their own beliefs in a safe and respectful environment.
+Pupils will be encouraged to investigate the historical, sociological and spiritual context of different beliefs and worldviews, building understanding of key beliefs and thinking, people, places and practices, and the impact this has on people today.
+They will develop deeper understanding of a range of religious traditions and philosophical approaches and question their own beliefs in a safe and respectful environment.
 We will help pupils to express themselves and evaluate other views to effectively come to conclusions about issues connected to spiritual and ethical topics.

 Consequently, our KS3 curriculum utilises enquiry questions to allow pupils to explore religious traditions and philosophical approaches in greater depth.
 This KS3 curriculum aims to build a foundation of knowledge and skills essential for greater specialisation within our AQA Religious Studies GCSE.
 The KS4 curriculum provides an in-depth study of the beliefs, teachings and practices in Christianity and Islam, as well as application of religious beliefs to key ethical issues.